 Is the mold growing in your instant coffee dangerous?

-Without having the mold tested, there is no surefire way of knowing exactly what you are dealing with, which is why you should always take extreme caution when dealing with unknown molds.
+Without having the mold tested, there is no surefire way of knowing exactly which strain you are dealing with, however, even in healthy individuals, coming into regular contact with mold in coffee powder can cause serious negative health effectsOpens in a new tab..

-Molds can become hazardous to humans and animals when they produce metabolites called Mycotoxins.
-These are produced as a defense mechanism whenever a mold feels threatened.
+Molds can become hazardous to humans and animals when they produce metabolites called mycotoxins.
+These are produced as a defense mechanism whenever a mold feels threatened, and if these are ingested or inhaled in large quantities or over a prolonged period, they can produce symptoms ranging from mild to severe.

 Some of the most common symptoms of mycotoxin exposure are the following: